corefey/AsciiArtify/doc/POC.md

 ### Steps to Run ArgoCD
 1. **Install ArgoCD**

-   You can install ArgoCD via Helm by running:
+   You can install ArgoCD by running:

     ```bash
     kubectl create namespace argocd